 Pet food descriptor: statements like “Chicken flavour” or “tuna for cats” are actually defined legally.
 A product that states it is a flavour, means the food only contains 3% of the product.
 A diet that states “tuna” means tuna makes up 70% of the final product.
 So these terms are important in giving you an idea of what the food is actually made up of.
 Typically you want to go for something that has a higher percentage of meat, rather than just a flavour.

-Stay tuned for next week where we discuss the guaranteed analysis panel, and ingredients list!
+Read part two here where we discuss the guaranteed analysis panel, and ingredients list!

 Do you ever get bamboozled by the marketing and buzzwords on pet food labels?
 What do you look for when selecting your pet’s food?